tompahoward/hello-world/README.md

 - `hello()` — returns the string "Hello, World!".
 - `runCli()` — performs the top-level CLI behavior (prints the message to stdout).
 This is exported so tests or other code can invoke the CLI behavior without spawning a separate process.

+For more details and usage examples see: `docs/API.md`

 ### CLI entrypoint

 The source file (`src/index.js`) contains a shebang (`#!/usr/bin/env node`) so it can be executed as a script.
 When the module is evaluated as a top-level script (for example with `node ./src/index.js` or via `npm start`) the module detects this and calls `runCli()` automatically: